yusuff-fatorisa/alx-higher_level_programming/0x09-python-everything_is_object/README.md

   - This file contains the answer to the comparison of 2 python identifiers.

 #### `6-answer.txt`
-  - This file contains a `Boolean` value which is the answer to the comparisonof 2 python identiiers.
+  - This file contains a `Boolean` value which is the answer to the comparison of 2 python identiiers.

+#### `7-answer.txt`
+  - This file contains a `Boolean` value which is the answer to the comparison of 2 python identifiers.